 (c) any liability of the person to any other person, or any claim, demand, action or proceeding brought against the person by any other person, and the costs and expenses connected with the claim.

-(2) To the maximum extent permitted by law, the only warranties and terms which apply to the provision of distribution access services by Western Power are those expressly contained in a distribution access agreement and all warranties and terms (except those expressly set out in a distribution access agreement) implied by law, including implied by the provisions of the Trade Practices Act 1974 of the Commonwealth or any legislation (whether Commonwealth or otherwise) to similar effect, on the part of Western Power, do not apply to the provision of distribution access services by Western Power.
+(2) To the maximum extent permitted by law, the only warranties and terms which apply to the provision of distribution access services by a corporation are those expressly contained in a distribution access agreement and all warranties and terms (except those expressly set out in a distribution access agreement) implied by law, including implied by the provisions of the Trade Practices Act 1974 of the Commonwealth or any legislation (whether Commonwealth or otherwise) to similar effect, on the part of the corporation, do not apply to the provision of distribution access services by the corporation.

-(3) If at law, the exclusion of any warranty or term is prohibited, then Western Power’s liability in respect of a breach of such warranty or term, is limited to the maximum extent permitted by law.
-For example, where any law permits Western Power to limit its liability in respect of a breach of an implied warranty or condition to the replacement or resupply of equivalent goods and services, then Western Power’s liability will be so limited.
+(3) If at law, the exclusion of any warranty or term is prohibited, then a corporation’s liability in respect of a breach of such warranty or term, is limited to the maximum extent permitted by law.
+For example, where any law permits a corporation to limit its liability in respect of a breach of an implied warranty or condition to the replacement or resupply of equivalent goods and services, then the corporation’s liability will be so limited.

-(4) If Western Power or a user is negligent, or defaults in respect of its obligations under a distribution access agreement, then it is liable to the other party (including its directors, servants, consultants, independent contractors and agents) for, and is to indemnify the other party (including its directors, servants, consultants, independent contractors and agents) against, any direct damage caused by, consequent upon or arising out of the negligence or default.
+(4) If a corporation or a user is negligent, or defaults in respect of its obligations under a distribution access agreement, then it is liable to the other party (including its directors, servants, consultants, independent contractors and agents) for, and is to indemnify the other party (including its directors, servants, consultants, independent contractors and agents) against, any direct damage caused by, consequent upon or arising out of the negligence or default.

 (5) A party to a distribution access agreement who is fraudulent in respect of its obligations to the other party under the distribution access agreement, is liable to the other party for, and is to indemnify the other party against, any direct damage or indirect damage caused by, consequent upon or arising out of the fraud.